mclearc/webpage/static/pages/101Assignments.md

 Title: Phil101 Assignments
 Status: hidden

+## Class 7 (2/4)

+- Block on consciousness (continued)
+    - what is the "target reasoning" with which Block is concerned?
+    - what is the difference between A and P-consciousness?
+Are Block's arguments convincing?

+---

 ## Class 6 (1/30)

 - Ned Block: [On a Confusion about a Function of Consciousness](https://www.dropbox.com/s/pht8qbek0p5333x/BlockConsciousness.pdf)